 A grand RAFFLE will be running up to and during the Festival with the prizes of £100, a trial glider flight, annual passes to the Botanic Garden, and more!
 Draw on Sunday at 4:30pm.

-On Saturday from 10am to 2pm the weekly market in the London Road will buzz with a variety of craft and food stalls.
-To make it even more special there will be music, a balloon artist, and a caricaturist to entertain and educate and a special section for children that will include face painting and a petting zoo.
+On Saturday from 10am until 2pm the Saturday Festival and the Weekly Market in the London Road will buzz with a variety of craft and food stalls.
+To make it even more special there will be music, a choir, a balloon artist and a caricaturist to entertain and educate with a special section for children that will include face painting and a petting zoo.